bernhardAxonIvy/doc/source/designer-guide/how-to/workflow.rst

 REST API
 ~~~~~~~~

-There is a REST API available that allows third party services to interact with
+There is a :api-browser-url:`REST workflow API <workflow.json>`
+available that allows third party services to interact with workflow Tasks,
-workflow Tasks, Cases and the like.
-The API was designed to allow mobile devices to use the workflow.
+Cases and the like.
+The API was designed to allow mobile devices to use the
+workflow.

 The so called mobile workflow API is disabled by default.
 You can enabled it by
 setting the configuration ``REST.Servlet.MobileWorkflow.API: true``.